grzesiek-galezowski/tdd-ebook/manuscript/140_Triangulation.md

 ## Type the obvious implementation

-The first technique is what we have already done a lot throughout the previous chapters.
-It simply says: when you know the correct and final implementation to turn a Statement true, then just type it.
+The first technique simply says: when you know the correct and final implementation to turn a Statement true, then just type it.
 If the implementation is obvious, this approach makes a lot of sense - after all, the amount of Statements required to specify (and test) a functionality should reflect our desired level of confidence.
 If this level is very high, we can just type the correct code in response to a single Statement.
 Let's see it in action on a trivial example of adding two numbers:

 ```csharp
 [Fact] public void